shreyas2499/vara-ui/README.md

   3) The selected changes will be stored as User Preferences, ensuring that when the user logs in again, the `same selections` would be visible.

 - Demo account
   A demo account is created with the credentials for the purpose of testing.
-Please find the credentials below:
+Please find the credentials here:
-  email: admin@gmail.com
+  - email: admin@gmail.com
-  password: admin
+  - password: admin

 # Local Setup
 - `Git clone` the repository